A loopless and branchless $O(1)$ algorithm to generate the next Dyck word: Two implementations

-The first value assigned to \verb!c! is a number with all bits zero but $x + 2$ of them which form a contiguous sequence finishing at position $k + 1 + x$.
-Recall that at this position lies the only non null bit of \verb!a!.
-Hence, \verb!c / a! has the effect of moving the sequence of $x + 2$ ones in \verb!c! all the way up to the right.
-Shifting $2$ extra bits produces a number with all its $x$ least significant bits set to one, that is, $2^x - 1$.
+which values $(2^{x + 2} - 1)\cdot 2^y$.
+Since $\verb!a! = 2^y$, dividing \verb!c! by \verb!a! has the effect of right-shifting \verb!c! by $y$ bits.
+Shifting two extra bits produces the number whose $x$ least significant bits are 1, that is, $2^x - 1$.
 After the addition to $1$, \verb!c! gets the value $2^x$.
 Squaring produces $2^{2x}$ and decrementing yields $2^{2x} - 1$ which is a mask for the $2x$ rightmost bits.

 Now the magic number comes in (at this point, you have probably guessed what this is).
-It's the $64$-bits number whose binary expansion is an alternating sequence of ones and zeros or, in other terms, it's the minimum $64$-bits Dyck word.
+It is the $64$-bits number whose binary expansion is an alternating sequence of 1s and 0s or, in other terms, it is the minimum $64$-bits Dyck word.